 The AARP Network of Age-Friendly Communities is an affliate of the World Health Organization’s Age-Friendly Cities and Communities Program, an international effort launched in 2006 to help cities prepare for rapid population aging and the parallel trend of urbanization.
 The program has 137 participating communities in 21 nations, as well as 10 affiliates representing more than 1,000 communities.

-In the U.S., 20 communities representing more than a dozen states are enrolled in the AARP Network of Age-Friendly Communities.
+In the U.S., more than 20 communities representing more than a dozen states are enrolled in the AARP Network of Age-Friendly Communities.
 (See the current Member List.)